← Back to research

 Bottom Line

-Not recommended for: Anyone needing a documented, proven tool.
+Not recommended for: Teams or anyone needing a proven, supported, community-vetted tool.

 Research by Ry Walker Research • methodology